Sex offences against minors: Investigation reveals more than 200 Canadian coaches convicted in last 20 years

 "It's pretty gut-wrenching to see the findings," said Lorraine Lafrenière, head of the Coaching Association of Canada.
 "There is a misguided sense of security when you drop your child off at the clubhouse."

-The investigation involved searching through thousands of court records, media articles and visiting courthouses across Canada.
+The investigation involved searching through thousands of court records and media articles, and visiting courthouses across Canada.
 What's emerged, for the first time, is a detailed database of sexual offences committed by amateur athletic coaches in this country.

 The charges include offences such as sexual assault, sexual exploitation, child luring and making or possessing child pornography.
 Most but not all of the victims were athletes training with the coach.